Papoose (rapper)

 Shamele Mackie (born March 5, 1978), known professionally as Papoose (/pæˈpuːs/), is an American rapper.
-Well known for his freestyles and prolific mixtape output, Papoose has released four studio albums and 29 mixtapes since 1998.
+Known for his freestyles and prolific mixtape output, Papoose began his career in 1998 and has released four studio albums and 29 mixtapes.

-Born in New York, he began rapping in the 1990s, making his first appearance on Kool G Rap's 1998 album Roots of Evil.
-Papoose produced and distributed his own mixtapes during the early 2000s, eventually signing a $1.5 million contract with Jive Records.
-After his debut studio album, The Nacirema Dream, was repeatedly delayed and eventually shelved, he and frequent collaborator DJ Kay Slay cut ties with Jive, and released several free mixtapes between 2006 and 2013.
-The album was eventually released on March 26, 2013, through Honorable and Fontana.
-His second album, You Can't Stop Destiny, was released in 2015.
+Born in New York, Mackie made his recording debut on Kool G Rap's 1998 album Roots of Evil.
+Papoose produced and distributed his own mixtapes during the early 2000s, and signed with Jive Records to record his debut studio album, The Nacirema Dream from 2005 to 2006.
+It failed to release in the latter year due to label conflicts, although it was released independently in 2013 and entered the Billboard 200.
+His second album, You Can't Stop Destiny (2015), followed thereafter.

 Early life

 Shamele Mackie was born on March 5, 1978.
 He was raised in the Bedford-Stuyvesant neighborhood of Brooklyn.
-While an early rumor stated that his ancestry traced back to Liberia, a matrilineal dna test through African Ancestry, Inc. revealed that he actually descends from the Tikar people living in present-day Cameroon.
+While an early rumor stated that his ancestry traced back to Liberia, a matrilineal DNA test through African Ancestry, Inc. revealed that he actually descends from the Tikar people living in present-day Cameroon.
 The nickname "Papoose" was given to him by his grandmother for his resemblance as a baby to a Native American child.